tomstafford/psy6422/docs/045-finalproject.md

   5. You don't need more than a brief introduction to the data - no literature review please.
   6. This is a visualisation project, not an analysis project, so you don't need to do statistical analysis.
 You will, however, find that a clear question or set of questions helps develop a good visualisation and/or that a good visualisation helps clarify an unclear question or set of questions.
   7. There is no word limit, but remember - for a project which has maximum impact short is sweet (i.e. try and show off quality of work without quantity of text)
+  8. You can reuse someone else's data - this is not plagiarism.
+You can even redo someone else's analysis.
+What you **can't** do is copy and paste someone's code for your project
+  9. Your project doesn't have to be on a psychology/neuroscience topic, but bear in mind that domain knowledge makes a better data visualisation project, and you - as psychology students - have domain knowledge about psychology.
+  10. The data does not have to be very large or very complex.
+Better a simple, clear, project than a complex, sophisticated project which is harder to understand.
 ## Getting help

 Simple questions should be posted on slack, ideally in the appropriate channel.
 This means that any advice you get (or give) is shared with the whole class, so everyone can benefit and we avoid needlessly repeating the same mistakes as individuals.